diabai/Widgets/README.md

-# greetingsapp
+# Various Android Apps.

-A basic Android application to greet its user.
+Each branch represents an Android app.
+The application on the main branch is an Android app that greets its user.